mac2509/AndroidDEX/README.md

 <h2 align="center">📱 guiscrcpy</h2>

   <p align="center">
-    A simple, pluggable, graphical user interface for the fastest Android screen mirroring software, <a href="https://github.com/Genymobile/scrcpy">scrcpy</a>
+    A complete Solution dor screen mirroring your phone into the pc for the fastest Android screen mirroring software, <a href="https://github.com/Genymobile/scrcpy">scrcpy</a>
   </p>
 </p>

-> [!WARNING]
-> This repository is archived.
-Please see [#348](https://github.com/srevinsaju/guiscrcpy/348) for more information.

 <div align="center">